-Thank you to those who signed on by February 5 to be included in our public launch event on February 11.
-It’s not too late to join the more than 300 advocacy and business organizations to support the 30 Million Solar Homes vision.
+Join the more than 330 advocacy and business organizations to support the 30 Million Solar Homes vision.
 We encourage additional organizations and elected officials to sign on and join the campaign, and we’ll be reaching out to all signers with more information and how to get involved.

 Overview: 30 Million Solar Homes is a crucial part of our nation’s economic plan to recover from the Covid-19 pandemic.
 30 Million Solar Homes will create millions of good paying jobs, significantly lower energy costs, reduce carbon and air pollution, while expanding clean energy access and ownership to all Americans, especially to low- and middle-income communities and communities of color.